Testing decoders and rules

 • Command line tool

-• Wazuh API
+• Wazuh server API

 1. Input event logs.